davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-01-17-microsoft-system-center-configuration-manager-2012unattended-installation-of-sites.md

 ## Script to install

-Thanks to Rod Trent (<a href="http://myitforum.com/myitforumwp/2012/01/13/configmgr-2012-tip-grab-the-unattended-installation-file-during-setup" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://myitforum.com/myitforumwp/2012/01/13/configmgr-2012-tip-grab-the-unattended-installation-file-during-setup', 'ConfigMgr 2012 tip: grab the Unattended Installation file during setup']);" target="_blank">ConfigMgr 2012 tip: grab the Unattended Installation file during setup</a>) I came upon the “ConfigMgrAutoSave.ini” which has some valuable information regarding the installation process of ConfigMgr sites.
+Thanks to Rod Trent ([ConfigMgr 2012 tip: grab the Unattended Installation file during setup](http://myitforum.com/myitforumwp/2012/01/13/configmgr-2012-tip-grab-the-unattended-installation-file-during-setup)) I came upon the “ConfigMgrAutoSave.ini” which has some valuable information regarding the installation process of ConfigMgr sites.

 As in 2007, the /script switch of setup.exe still works in ConfigMgr2012.